-Too many criminal defendants in Arizona opt for subpar public defenders instead of skilled private criminal defense attorneys due to lawyer cost.
+Too many criminal defendants in Arizona opt for subpar public defenders instead of skilled private criminal defense attorneys due to lawyer costs.
 This decision, however, can determine a defendant’s entire future.
 The capabilities of your attorney will directly correlate with positive or negative case outcomes.
 While no defense lawyer can guarantee results, an experienced private attorney can expend the time, energy, and resources your case deserves for its best odds of success.
 If you know you want a defense lawyer, here’s what you need to know about costs.

 Average Cost of a Private Defense Attorney in Arizona

 In legal lingo, “fees” and “costs” are two different things.
 Legal fees are the amounts you owe your defense attorney for legal services he/she performs on your case, while costs are amounts you owe for legal matters your lawyer may have had to invest in to defend your case.
 Hiring an expert key witness, for example, would be a cost, not a fee.
 Different lawyers have different fees for their basic services.
 Many attorneys will ask for a retainer, or an upfront amount to retain the lawyer for services.
-However, others have little or no down-payment.
+However, others have little or no down payment.

 Payment Plans Available